koelling/amplimap/docs/usage.rst

 See also :ref:`running-capture` for more details and examples.

-If you run amplimap with unmapped BAM files, probes can no longer be identified based on the primer arms.
+When running amplimap with capture-based data probes can no longer be identified based on the primer arms.
 Thus, some of the output files can not be generated.

+If your BAM files have already been mapped (aligned) you can also put them into a directory called ``mapped_bams_in/`` instead, which will skip the alignment step inside amplimap.

 .. _probes-csv: